TaitoUnited/taito-cli/docs/plugins.md

 ## Cloud providers

-Plugins typically implement the following commands:
+Cloud provider plugins typically implement the following commands:

 * `taito --auth`: Authenticate to the cloud environment.
 * `taito db proxy`: Start a proxy for accessing a remote database.